 8 Top Trending Destinations to Spend the Holidays, According to Experts

 Despite its frigid temperatures, the Windy City offers plenty of charm over the holidays.
 Bundle up and join the revelers cheering on the Thanksgiving Parade or wander through ZooLights, where the Lincoln Park Zoo shows off thousands of twinkling lights, ice sculpture carvings, and more.
-If you get too chilly, retreat to the new St. Jane hotel on Michigan Avenue—a 1929 Art Deco dame with an inviting vintage fireplace, sweeping skyline views, and an American brasserie headed by lauded chef Aaron Lirette.
-Heads up: there are Thanksgiving flight deals to Chicago from Atlanta, New York, Dallas, Los Angeles, and San Francisco starting as low as $110 round-trip.
+If you get too chilly, retreat to the St. Jane Hotel on Michigan Avenue—a 1929 Art Deco dame with an inviting vintage fireplace, sweeping skyline views, and an American brasserie headed by lauded chef Aaron Lirette.

-For an easy weekend of festive fun, head north to Toronto, which puts on an incredible Victorian-inspired Christmas Market in its cobblestoned Distillery Historic District for five full weeks (November 15 through December 23).
+For an easy weekend of festive fun, head north to Toronto, which puts on an incredible Victorian-inspired Christmas Market in its cobblestoned Distillery Historic District for five full weeks.
 Expect to find handmade crafts, live music, and many cheerful Canadians drinking mulled wine.
 Want to step back in time?
 The 1914 Casa Loma—North America’s only full-size royal castle—is decked out in garland and lights for the holidays.
 Check out the poinsettia floral displays by candlelight at the Allan Gardens Conservatory, followed by a ride in a horse-drawn carriage or a sip of hot apple cider.
-If it’s too cold to stay outside, book tickets for a seasonal show like The Nutcracker ballet or a Home Alone concert by the Toronto Symphony Orchestra (December 6-8).
+If it’s too cold to stay outside, book tickets for a seasonal show like The Nutcracker ballet or a Home Alone concert by the Toronto Symphony Orchestra (December 6-7).

 New Orleans, LA